rsanchez/eecli-wiki/create:field:matrix.md

 ### `--min_rows="0"`

 What is the minimum number of rows?
+Default: 0.

 ### `--max_rows="3"`